bregman-arie/devops-exercises/topics/terraform/README.md

   }
 }
 ```
-7. Run `teraform init` as it will configure the backend
+7. Run `terraform init` as it will configure the backend

 </b></details>